This post may contain affiliate links.

 • ½ tsp garlic powder

-• Preheat oven to 400 and line a large metal baking sheet with parchment paper.
+1. Preheat oven to 400 and line a large metal baking sheet with parchment paper.
 Place the sweet potatoes, brussels sprouts and chickpeas on the baking sheet and drizzle with olive oil or coconut aminos.
-Sprinkle generously with salt and pepper and toss to coat.
+Sprinkle dried thyme, paprika, and garlic powder.
+Generously with salt and pepper and toss to coat.
 Transfer to the oven and roast for 25 minutes.
 Let cool for 10 minutes.

 Notes